ScottLogic/blog/_posts/2026-01-30-microsoft-agent-framework-powering-u[-your-agentic-teammate.md

 Recently our sister company Marra built an agentic "teammate" for user onboarding using Microsoft Power Platform exploring new AI features available.
 They asked Scott Logic to do the same using Microsoft Agent Framework.
 Luckily I was on the small team who got involved.

-The project was to ultimately compare the two teams experiences, find the advantages and challenges of each and to exploring agentic technology.
+The project was to ultimately compare the two teams' experiences, find the advantages and challenges of each and to explore agentic technology.
 This post focuses on our work with Microsoft Agent Framework rather than comparison.

 ## Our Task
 We were tasked to build an agentic system for user onboarding with human-in-the-loop.
 Onboarded users should be saved on two downstream systems: HubSpot and LeavePlanner (SharePoint hosted Excel Workbook).

-The objective is to communicate as you would with a "teammate".
-This as a time-boxed exercise (three weeks to investigate, build, and present).
+The objective was to communicate as you would with a "teammate".
+This was a time-boxed exercise (three weeks to investigate, build, and present).

 ![high level sequence overview]({{ site.github.url }}/dhunter/assets/maf-teammate/1-sequence-overview.png)